amoretspero/PdfTools/README.md

 - **Merge - 2 Files** : Supported.
 - **Merge - Multiple Files** : Supported.
 List design will be improved soon.
-- **Extract** : Currently not supported.
-Will support extract page as pdf/image soon.
+- **Extract** : Pdf to Pdf extraction supported.
+Pdf to Image will be supported soon.
 - **PdfToImage** : Currently not supported.
 - **ImageToPdf** : Currently not supported.
 - **Page Insertion** : Currently not supported.